cleefsouza/demo-quadro-societario/api-rest/README.md

 cd app-quadro-societario/api-rest
 ```

-* Instale as bibliotecas do projeto contidas no arquivo `composer.lock`
+* Instale as bibliotecas do projeto
 ```
 composer install
 ```